 - Cystic fibrosis

-Signs and symptoms of a rectal prolapse may include:
+Signs and symptoms of a rectal prolapse can include:

-- A red protrusion may be visible from the anus especially after a bowel movement
+- A red protrusion or bulge come out of the anus especially after a bowel movement (shown right)

-- This anal protrusion may be evident with squatting & heavy lifting
+- The bulge may become more obvious with squatting and heavy lifting

-- General discomfort around the anus often worse after activity and towards the end of the day.
+- General pain or discomfort around the anus which is often worse after activity and/or towards the end of the day.